Eritrea's president says no fear of unrest after army mutiny

-ADDIS ABABA, Feb 11 (Reuters) - Eritrea’s President Isaias Afewerki sought on Monday to calm fears of unrest, and in his first reaction to the storming of the information ministry ago by dissident troops three weeks, blamed “bankrupt enemies” for being behind the attack.
+ADDIS ABABA (Reuters) - Eritrea’s President Isaias Afewerki sought on Monday to calm fears of unrest, and in his first reaction to the storming of the information ministry ago by dissident troops three weeks, blamed “bankrupt enemies” for being behind the attack.

-Calm soon returned in the capital, but Eritrean opposition activists in neighbouring Ethiopia say there is growing dissent within the army, Africa’s second biggest, over economic hardship.
+Calm soon returned in the capital, but Eritrean opposition activists in neighboring Ethiopia say there is growing dissent within the army, Africa’s second biggest, over economic hardship.

 The incident sparked protests by exiled Eritreans in Europe, who briefly occupied embassies in London, Rome and other cities last month to express support for the mutinous soldiers.